Financial Reports for Non-Financial Professionals (FRNP)

 • The Income Statement Illustrated

-• Transactions That Affect the Income Statement
+• Transactions That Effect the Income Statement

-• Preparing and Using a Statement of Cash Flows
+Understand and Using a Statement of Cash Flows

 • What is a Statement of Cash Flows?